10 Manual Testing Interview Questions to Help You Prepare

 Have the problem-solving skills to find innovative solutions

 This question aims to check your understanding of your role in quality management.
 Quality control (QC) is a subset of quality assurance (QA).
-QA is broader and more focused on the performance of a process or the making of a product production and whether it will fulfil quality requirements.
+QA is broader and more focused on the performance of a process or product production and whether it will fulfill quality requirements.
 QC meanwhile focuses more on the inspection of the quality management activities.
 As a manual tester, you’ll be on the QA side.

-Again, this question aims to gauge your knowledge and understanding of the nuances of your role as a manual tester.
-You should be able to speak about your alpha testing work, typically done by end-user representatives at the developer’s site.
+This question aims to gauge your knowledge and understanding of the nuances of your role as a manual tester.
+Speak about the work you’ve done in alpha testing, which is typically done by end-user representatives at the developer’s site.

-You may also have done beta testing as a potential customer, but that’s not what they’ll hire you to do in a manual software testing role.

 You might answer this question by sharing your best practices for writing test cases.
-For example, you might mention the 80/20 rule that suggests you’ll achieve the best coverage when 20 percent of your test covers 80 percent of the application.
-You might also talk about test case prioritisation, and how you make sure you are taking a granular, modular test case approach while regularly monitoring your test cases.
+For example, you might mention the 80/20 rule that suggests you’ll achieve the best coverage when 20 per cent of your test covers 80 per cent of the application.
+You might also talk about test case prioritization and how you ensure you are taking a granular, modular test case approach while regularly monitoring your test cases.

 End-to-end testing is costly and more complicated since it replicates user behaviour with the software in a complete application environment.
 As these tests are hard to maintain when automated, you can expect to do end-to-end testing as a manual tester.
 Mention examples of end-to-end tests you’ve done, such as logging in or verifying email notifications or online payments.

 A latent defect is hidden from the user and will not cause a failure unless it meets certain conditions.
-For instance, the system might not recognise February 29, which happens only every four years.
+For instance, the system might need to recognize February 29, which happens only every four years.

 Since latent defects are only triggered in particular scenarios, they can be challenging to identify in the testing environment.
-Here’s a chance to talk about your attention to detail, diligence in constantly inspecting the product, and the importance of exhaustive testing.
+Here’s a chance to talk about your attention to detail, your diligence in inspecting the product constantly, and the importance of exhaustive testing.

-In addition to preparing by practising your answers to questions like these and others, you will also need to study legwork more.
-The more research you do ahead of time, the better equipped you’ll be to answer whatever that employer asks you.
+In addition to preparing by practising your answers to questions like these and others, you will also need to study more.
+The more research you do ahead of time, the better equipped you’ll be to answer whatever that employer throws your way.

-If you’re looking for a job in manual testing, research the companies where you apply.
-One way to do this is to read the roundups of top companies available online.
-They are often customer-focused, helping an organisation decide whether to take their business to that company.
-You can learn about the top software testing companies this way.
+If you’re looking for a job in manual testing, research the companies you apply for.
+Reading the roundups of top companies available online is a great way to prepare.
+They will often be customer-focused, helping an organization decide whether to take their business to that company.
+Still, you can learn about the top software testing companies this way.

-The customer-facing rankings of top manual testing companies may only help a little with understanding work culture.
-It helps to talk to people who work or have worked at that organisation.
-Use LinkedIn and your other professional networks to learn more about what it’s like there.
-You can also read testimonials on job recruiting sites, but their anonymity lowers the reliability.
+The customer-facing rankings of manual testing companies may only help a little with understanding work culture.
+If possible, it helps to talk to people who work or have worked at that organization.
+Use LinkedIn and your other professional networks to find out more about what it’s like there.
+You can also read testimonials on job recruiting sites, but the anonymity of those makes the reliability lower.

 Ask a friend or family member to pose the questions above to you in person, by phone, or via Zoom call.
 Try to replicate the actual interview environment you will experience.
 This can include dressing the part and setting yourself up without distractions to do your best in the practice stage.
 It can give you more confidence when you’re live and on the spot.

 Ask the person doing your mock interview to tell you what you did well and could improve.
-Manual testing will help you do the mock interview with someone in the industry so that they can give you feedback, as they have the appropriate knowledge to know if you are answering correctly.
+With manual testing, it will be helpful to do a mock interview with someone in the industry so that they can give you feedback.

 If an interview doesn’t go well and you don’t get the job, you could follow up afterward with a request for feedback.
 They may or may not oblige.
 But there’s no harm in at least politely asking.

 Want to learn more about preparing for job interviews?
-Coursera can help.
-Preparation for Job Interviews is a popular guided project to help you prepare and get confident about your interview.
+On Coursera, the Preparation for Job Interviews is a popular guided project to help you prepare and get confident about your interview.

 Editorial Team